Comedian Siddharth Sagar Finally Comes Out In Open; Reveals His Family Mentally Harassed Him!

 Recently, Somi revealed to Spotboye that Siddharth is fine.
 While his mother said that he was suffering from dengue, his father confessed that his son was missing as he had taken a few steps to correct his son.

-Siddharth Sagar Comes Out In Open
+Siddharth Sagar Comes Out In The Open

 His parents' contradictory statements left us confused.
 Now, Siddharth himself has come out in open to reveal as to why he was missing.
 Siddharth shared a video and wrote, "right now im in safe hands ...will update you guys in 2-3days." - (sic)

-Why The Comedian Was Missing?
+Why The Comedian Went Missing?

 In the video, Siddharth said, "Mujhe bahot sare call aye media aur mere doston se, jaane ke liye ki mein theek hun ki nahi, mein kaha par hoon, mein kysa hun.
 Mein abhi bahot pareshani se guzra hun (I have been getting calls from media and friends, who are concerned about me and want to know how and where I am.
 I have been going through a tough time)." - (sic)